LogFlames/TopdownShooter/README.md

 2. Enter your ip-address on line `23`
 3. Compile the java code
 4. Run the `server/server.py` file with Python 2.7
-5. Start the java client via `java Topdownshooter` when in the client folder
+5. Start the java client via `java Topdownshooter` from the client folder
 ## Known bugs
 * Server cannot run in Python 3 (Issue [#1](https://github.com/LogFlames/TopdownShooter/issues/1))
 * Server is unprotected from invalid data (Issue [#2](https://github.com/LogFlames/TopdownShooter/issues/2))